11 Amazing Beaches to Add to Your Bucket List ASAP

 The wild horses of Shackleford Banks have frolicked on local North Carolina beaches for over 400 years, and continue to roam wild and free without a saddle, fence, or pasture in sight.
 Scientists, historians, and nature lovers alike have speculated the origins of the Shackleford horses (a.k.a.
 "Banker ponies").
 The most popular theory is that the horses swam ashore after a Spanish ship exploring the new world met with a tragic fate off of North Carolina's shores.
 Visitors make their way to the island by private boat or ferry running from Harkers Island, Beaufort and Morehead City.
 Love horses but love your puppy more?
 Take your pooch to one of these dog-friendly beaches on the next sunny day.

-If hitting the Galapagos Islands wasn’t already on your bucket list, let Tortuga Bay be the final straw that pushes you over the edge.
+If hitting the Galapagos Islands wasn't already on your bucket list, let Tortuga Bay be the final straw that pushes you over the edge.
 One of the main recreational sites of Galapagos National Park, Tortuga Bay is located on the island of Santa Cruz, the second largest island in the Galapagos.
 Sea turtles, marine iguanas, pelicans, flamingos and sea lions are some of the many creatures roaming around this unspoiled island; at night, sea turtles come to lay their eggs on this magical beach.
 There are two ways to access this remote beach known for surfing, snorkeling, and kayaking: By foot or by boat (and yes, there are even cruises to the Galapagos).
-You’ll want to book through a tour company like Quasar Expeditions, which offers luxury yacht cruises that take passengers to the beach, allowing them to get up close and personal with the abundant wildlife.
+You'll want to book through a tour company like Quasar Expeditions, which offers luxury yacht cruises that take passengers to the beach, allowing them to get up close and personal with the abundant wildlife.
+You'll want to check out these beaches with the clearest water in the world.

 St. Petersburg and Clearwater